awcull/awcull.github.io/_posts/2015-05-02-HS_April_Stats.md

 ####Mid range

 Mid range hunter has always been a staple deck for me.
 It provides a decent early game followed up by one of the best mid range power of any deck using Piloted Shredders, Sludge Beltchers, and Savanah Highmanes along side Freezing Traps to deter aggression.
 This season I changed my old mid range deck to include some new cards like [Emperor Thaurissan](http://hearthstone.gamepedia.com/Emperor_Thaurissan) and an old but powerful card Ragnaros.
-Unforunately, the deck was now to slow and failed in the meta, so switched back to my previous mid range deck for a few games.
+Unfortunately, the deck was now to slow and failed in the meta, so switched back to my previous mid range deck for a few games.

 |      Deck      | Number of Games | Wins | Losses | Ties | Vs Druid | Vs Hunter | Vs Mage | Vs Paladin | Vs Priest | Vs Shaman | Vs Warlock | Vs Warrior |